Quick House Sales and Cash Buyers

 To help you find a member we’ve collected a list of property buying companies below:

-- Good Move: A strong advocate of regulation as part of our vision to change the Quick House Sale Industry for the better.
+- Good Move: A strong advocate of regulation as part of our vision to change the house buying industry for the better.
 Not only are we a proud member of the NAPB, we went one step further, becoming regulated by the Royal Institution of Chartered Surveyors too.
 We’re proud to be the only company in this niche sector that is run by qualified chartered surveyors.

 - House Buy Fast: Established in 2008 and accredited by the Property Ombudsman.
 It was initially created to assist sellers to connect with investors and has now evolved into a popular house buying company.